Kosher Travel In Alaska

 - Frozen unbaked Kineret brand Challah (check availability).

 Our large supermarkets (Carr's, Safeway, Fred Meyer) carry the same variety of Kosher OU-OI-CK foods that you'd find in large, non-Kosher supermarkets in the Lower 48, including:

-- Bagels, tuna, sardines, pickles and potato chips.
+- Bagels, tuna, smoked Alaska salmon, sardines, pickles and potato chips.